HorseMD/dotfiles/README.md

 #Dotfiles

-Probably only really going to be my vimrc in here.
+Simply a place to dump my dotfiles.
+Tries to be as platform-agnostic as possible.